IngridMiao/JAVA_Projects/README.md

 ### Paperless Career Fair
 The topic we choosed is based on what I have experienced in the career fair.
 In addition, in ZeroPaper file, there is a readme, and it is better to take a look before jumping into the code.
+To be further, such project can be improved from local excel to cloud excel, which can be better for storing and usage.
+Also, if we can simulate the system on visual machine, the project would be more complete.